Government H-1B Sponsorship Jobs in Oregon

 Which government employers in Oregon sponsor H-1B visas?

-Federal agencies with a significant presence in Oregon, including the U.S. Army Corps of Engineers, Bureau of Land Management, and various Department of Veterans Affairs facilities, have filed H-1B petitions.
+Federal agencies with a significant presence in Oregon, including the U.S. Army Corps of Engineers, Bureau of Land Management, and various Department of Veterans Affairs facilities, have filed H-1B visa petitions.
 Oregon Health & Science University and Oregon State University are among the most active public-sector H-1B sponsors in the state, particularly for research, clinical, and technical positions.

 Which cities in Oregon have the most government H-1B sponsorship jobs?